anadim/the-little-retrieval-test/README.md

-# The Little Retrieval Test (LRT): Testing the ability of LLMs to retrieve data in ordered and randomly shuffled contexts
+# A Little Retrieval Test for Large Language Models